kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 So you ask, "What does the -31 correlate to?"
 Right now as this sentence is being typed, 20% of that number is a simple add to the computed temperature reading.
-The other 80% of that value is scaled by how close/distant the reading is from near mid-scale (565) - the closer to that near mid-scale point, the more of that last 80% of the value is added to the raw analog read value from the pin, prior to calculations the produce a temperature from the raw value.
+The other 80% of that value is scaled by how close/distant the reading is from near mid-scale (565) - the closer to that near mid-scale point, the more of that last 80% of the value is added to the raw analog read value from the pin, prior to the calculations that produce a temperature from the raw value.
 The source code is written with those two elements of the ratio nearby each other in an editor for easy adjustment if you'd rather have more of the offset being absolute or be based on the analog value received by the pin.
 I don't expect this to be the final calibration algorithm I employ.

 Again, just to clarify, that value is set to a default value when the sketch configures EEPROM at first-run, and you, the